jacksonrakena/macOS-wine-bridge/README.md

 ```

 This process will give you a `bridge.exe` that you can call inside the Wine command line.
 XIV for Mac users can replace the embedded bridge found at `/Applications/XIV for Mac.app/Contents/Resources/discord_bridge.exe` with this one.

+If you'd like to automatically replace the XIV for Mac version with the compiled one, you can use `make xiv_bridge` which will overwrite the above path with the compiled result.

 ## Technical information